Empirical Study of Off-Policy Policy Evaluation for Reinforcement Learning: Introduction

 \section{Introduction}

-We focus on understanding the relative performance of existing methods for off-policy policy evaluation (OPE), which is the problem of estimating the value of a target policy using only pre-collected historical data generated by another policy.
-The earliest OPE methods rely on classical importance sampling to handle the distribution mismatch between the target and behavior policies \cite{eligibilityTraces}.
-Many advanced OPE methods have since been proposed for both contextual bandits \cite{dr, advertising, slate, wang2017optimal,li2015toward,maoff} and reinforcement learning settings \cite{sdr, dr, mrdr, ih,xie2019towards}.
-These new developments reflect practical interests in deploying reinforcement learning to safety-critical situations \cite{recommendation,traffic,advertising,clinicaltrials}, and the increasing importance of off-policy learning and counterfactual reasoning more broadly \cite{degris2012off, thomas2017predictive, retrace, fqe, liu2019off, nie2019learning}.
-OPE is also closely related to the problem of dynamic treatment regimes in the causal inference literature \cite{murphy2001marginal}.
+Reliably leveraging logged data for decision making is an important milestone for realizing the full potential of reinforcement learning.
+A key component is the problem of off-policy policy evaluation (OPE), which aims to estimate the value of a target policy using only pre-collected historical (logging) data generated by other policies.
+Given its importance, the research community actively advances OPE techniques, both for the bandit \citep{dr, advertising, slate, wang2017optimal,li2015toward,maoff} and reinforcement learning settings \citep{sdr, dr, mrdr, ih,xie2019towards, uehara2020minimax, nachum2019dualdice, yang2020off, dai2020coindice}.
+These new developments reflect practical interests in deploying reinforcement learning to safety-critical situations \citep{recommendation,traffic,advertising,clinicaltrials}, and the increasing importance of off-policy learning and counterfactual reasoning \citep{degris2012off, thomas2017predictive, retrace, fqe, liu2019off, nie2019learning}.
+OPE is also similar to the dynamic treatment regime problem in the causal inference literature \citep{murphy2001marginal}.